 I’ve always been drawn to industrial processes, if only visually – I’m partial to cogs and gearwheels, cranes and grids!
 (Margaret Bourke-White was an early influence.)
 So I’ve enjoyed a couple of visits with a camera recently to some gritty, grainy, slimy and atmospheric locations – a tannery using traditional methods to convert animal hides to leather, and Bristol Foundry where some plaster hands were transformed into aluminium sculptures to be inserted into decorative railings in Weston-super-Mare (the first stage of this process can be seen on this post).
 There are further photographs from both venues over on flickr (tannery and the foundry) but my relationship with this type of work goes back Continue reading

-Local Journeys’ second Wildlife Safari (see previous post on the first one) took place in the Ham Green area on 31st August and proved to be very popular with families.
+Local Journeys‘ second Wildlife Safari (see previous post about the first one) took place in the Ham Green area on 31st August and proved to be very popular with families.
 As part of the Local Journeys team I’d helped with organising and documenting the event, as well as preparing some moths – they had to be warned that Continue reading

 On a sweltering hot day in mid July, Local Journeys, with support from Avon Wildlife Trust, took 60 children plus teachers and helpers from Portishead Primary School on a visit of investigation and imagination to Portbury Wharf Nature Reserve.
 This was part of another World of Small project – a complete contrast to the first one in Pill during the November 2012 flooding!
 The bird hide made a pleasantly shady temporary sculpture studio, while pond-dipping and explorations around Continue reading